-1.1.1 Project Design

-Design Goals
+1.1 Design Goals

 Upstream Geth exists primarily to serve as a client for the Ethereum mainnet, though it also supports a number of popular testnets.
-Supporting the Ethereum mainnet is a big enough challenge in its own right that the Geth team generally avoids changes to support other networks, or to provide features only a small handful of users would be interested in.
+The Geth team generally avoids changes to support other networks, or to provide features only a small handful of users would be interested in.